garg-saurav/DSA/README.md

-# sorting-algorithms
+# DSA
 Learning DSA with Python3.
-This repository contains various sorting algorithms written in python language.
+This repository contains various algorithms and data structures written in python language.